 Child Protection Policy for the Ministry of Education

-The Vulnerable Children Act 2014, requires us — along with other State services and organisations providing government–funded services to children and families — to have a Child Protection Policy (CPP).
+The Children's Act 2014, requires us — along with other State services and organisations providing government–funded services to children and families — to have a Child Protection Policy (CPP).

 The Act requires our policy to: